+'''

-''' rowspan = number [CN] This attribute specifies the number of rows spanned by the current cell.
+rowspan = number [CN]

+This attribute specifies the number of rows spanned by the current cell.
 The default value of this attribute is one ("1").
-The value zero ("0") means that the cell spans all rows from the current row to the last row of the table section (THEAD, TBODY, or TFOOT) in which the cell is defined. '''
+The value zero ("0") means that the cell spans all rows from the current row to the last row of the table section

+'''